-- Complete the review of our Regional Policy Statement the principal document for setting policies and methods to achieve integrated management of the region's natural and physical resources.
-This will be approved by the Council for public consultation. - Maintain our core functions, such as consents processing, compliance monitoring and enforcement, and provide a 24-hour pollution-response service for the community. - Carry out a review of our resource management charging policy. - Enhance our Take Charge business pollution-prevention programme.
-Using a combination of education and enforcement tools, and focusing on our commercial and industrial areas, the programme manages noncompliance with regional rules and promotes best practice. - Enhance our Muddy Waters programme a focused set of initiatives targeted at local authorities, contractors and consultants to improve environmental performance on earthworks sites.
+- Complete the review of our Regional Policy Statement, the principal document for setting policies and methods to achieve integrated management of the natural and physical resources.
+This will be approved by the Council for public consultation. - Maintain our core functions, such as consents processing, compliance monitoring and enforcement, and provide a 24 hour pollution response service for the community. - Carry out a review of our resource management charging policy. - Enhance our Take Charge programme.
+Using a combination of education and enforcement tools, and focusing on our commercial and industrial areas, the programme manages non-compliance with regional rules and promotes best practice. - Enhance our Muddy Waters programme a focused set of initiatives targeted at local authorities, contractors and consultants to improve environmental performance on earthworks sites.